oduwole-ayomipo/oduwole-ayomipo/README.md

 ### Find Me around the web 🌍
 - 🎯 Actively documenting my coding journey on <a href="https://twitter.com/justayooo">Twitter</a>
 - 🎯 Sharing my UI/UX designs and case studies on <a href="https://www.behance.net/oduwole-ayomipo">Behance</a>
-- 🎯 Connect with designers and developers on <a href="https://www.linkedin.com/in/oduwole-ayomipo/">Linkedin</a>
+- 🎯 Connecting with designers and developers on <a href="https://www.linkedin.com/in/oduwole-ayomipo/">Linkedin</a>